Technical and Non-technical Requirements for Successful Websites

 Other Security Issues

 There are many ways to attack websites and website users with a technique called cross-site scripting (XSS).
 While it is rather difficult to completely avoid such vulnerabilities, which often arise from quite innocent looking code, there are at least ways of largely suppressing any exploits.
 Specifically, you can implement a strict Content Security Policy, which can be rather effective, although you may have to deal with some side effects until your website is again fully working.
 Anyway, substantially lowering the risk of your website or its users being hacked, potentially causing substantial downtime and/or a disastrous reputation hazard, should be considered as a substantial value, definitely worth some efforts.
 However, this topic is still badly neglected by many.
-I recommend to check this by entering your own website URL (and possibly others) into a convenient tool for checking various security aspects: the Mozilla Observatory.
+I recommend checking this by entering your own website URL (and possibly others) into a convenient tool for checking various security aspects: the Mozilla Observatory.
 Today, I verified that we (www.rp-photonics.com) have the excellent grade A+ (as we had for a long time), while our competitors photonics.com and optics.org both get the very poor grade F.

 As mentioned above, we have a more comprehensive article on quality websites, which you may now want to read.